nablarch/nablarch-document/en/application_framework/adaptors/router_adaptor.rst

 **applicationPath**

   | Specify a common prefix for the path to be mapped.
-  | This means the same value as in ``jakarta.ws.rs.ApplicationPath`` annotation in JAX-RS.
+  | This means the same value as in ``jakarta.ws.rs.ApplicationPath`` annotation in Jakarta RESTful Web Services.

 **basePackage**